baddestapples/sumo_project/README.md

 ====Calculating traffic characteristics====

-Detectors and Actuators were added to capture the traffic characteristics. extractFlow.py, extractDistance.py and extractDensity.py were used to extract the statistics for the Average flow rate, Average inter-vehicular distance, and the Vehicular densities respectively.
+Detectors and Actuators were added to capture the traffic characteristics. extractFlow.py, extractDistance.py and extractDensity.py have been used to extract the statistics for the Average flow rate, Average inter-vehicular distance, and the Vehicular densities respectively.